 As the reviewing will be blind, papers must not include authors’ names and affiliations.
 Furthermore, self-references that reveal the author’s identity, e.g., “We previously showed (Smith, 1991) …“ must be avoided.
 Instead, use citations such as “Smith previously showed (Smith, 1991) …“ Papers that do not conform to these requirements will be rejected without review.

 Paper Submission and Templates

 Submission is electronic, using the Softconf START conference management system.
-The submission site will be announced shortly.
+The submission site is open at:

 Long/short paper submissions must use the official ACL 2018 style templates.
 Long papers must not exceed eight (8) pages of content.
 Short papers must not exceed four (4) pages of content.
 References do not count against these limits.

 Style files were updated on 14th April, 2018 to clarify the location of supplementary material.
 All submissions must be in PDF format and must conform to the official style guidelines, which are contained in these template files.